 Sous vide slow for 24 hours, then finished in a smoky barbecue resulting in the most tender and juicy pulled pork you have ever made.
 Like most sous vide recipes, this is a two-step cooking process.

 The wonderful thing about cooking a pork shoulder low and slow is that it’s almost impossible to mess up, especially when cooking it in this foolproof sous vide method.

-This method is perfect for entertaining because it can be made mostly ahead of time, then finished in a smoker or in the oven.
-The fun part when your guests are there and they smell what seems like has been cooking all day.
+This sous vide bbq method is perfect for entertaining because it can be made mostly ahead of time, then finished in a smoker or in the oven.
+The fun part is when your guests are there and they smell what seems like has been cooking all day.

 Make the sous vide pork shoulder up to 3 days in advance, then refrigerate.
-Bring it to room temperature in the bag or run under water to speed it up (in
+Bring it to room temperature in the bag or run it under water to speed it up (in the

 If you have ever cooked anything sous vide, which I’m sure you have if you are here, you know how magical it is.
 Whether you are cooking a delicate piece of fish like salmon or a large tough piece of meat (like we’re doing here), the work is done for you to create fall-

 - The most tender and juicy method for pulled pork.

 - Decide on the final texture by changing the temperature.
 Higher temperature yields a pull-apart pork shoulder, while a lower temperature will still be super tender, but will be more of a slice.

 - Can be cooked sous vide ahead of time and finished on the grill or the oven a few hours before your meal.

 - It’s easier and less stressful to let something cook sous vide for a whole day than leave it in the smoker for the whole day.

 - Smoking a pork shoulder is amazing, but